Mati365/hetzner-minio-backup-server/README.md

 ## Job policy

-Job policy file that describes all jobs that should be performed on specified hosts.
-It uses ssh tunneling configured in `auth` section to connect to host.
+Job policy is a file that describes all jobs that should be performed on specified hosts.
+It uses ssh tunneling configured in `auth` section to connect to remote servers.
 Example YML (or JSON) file structure:

 ```yml
 ---